InstituteforDiseaseModeling/EMOD-Generic-Scripts/remote_covariance01/Assets/README.md

-Two Directories.
-Directory names should not change.
-Other client-side scripts will assume the existance of both Assets/dtk and Assets/python.

-dtk
-   Contains the executable, schema file, and reporters (if any).
-Including these files here is not best practice (could auto-download from Bamboo) but having a local copy eliminates some VPN issues.

 python
    Contains user-defined python files that are consumed by EMOD server-side.
    Some filenames must remain unchanged: EMOD looks for 'dtk_pre_process.py',